theninjawoohoo/cmpt373-gitlab-analyzer/README.md

 ### Docker
-This is not needed to development purposes and is used to run the webapp without any setup:
+~~This is not needed to development purposes and is used to run the webapp without any setup:
 Run `docker-compose up` in the project root.
 This will take a few minutes to download and build everything, but once it's done it'll tell you to visit `http://localhost:3000`.
-You'll find the webapp there.
+You'll find the webapp there.~~ Docker needs to be updated since we introduced the `@ceres/types` package.